 One thing to consider is you don’t have that specialist who is 100% allocated to understand your business sitting there in the organisation.
 Then again, if that person leaves, they may leave with all that knowledge and that is to the detriment of your business.

 So they were the options as we saw it.
 We spoke to our client about these options.
 They really like the idea of the purely outsourced IT model.
 Their biggest concern was not having that onsite person to assist with queries.
-So what we’ve done is come to an agreement with them where we have one of our staff onsite support between nine to five, Monday to Friday.
+So what we’ve done has come to an agreement with them where we have one of our staff onsite support between nine to five, Monday to Friday.

-We are on a 2-month trial where we roster on some of our staff to rotate through to see how that works for their organisation.
-It's been a couple of weeks now, and so far so good.
-So they really have, at this stage, the best of both worlds where they don't miss out on onsite support but are able to save money by going with that outsourced model.
+We are on a 2-month trial where we roster some of our staff to rotate through to see how that works for their organisation.
+It’s been a couple of weeks now, and so far so good.
+So they really have, at this stage, the best of both worlds where they don’t miss out on onsite support but are able to save money by going with that outsourced model.